Aphotic (restaurant)

-Aphotic was a seafood restaurant on Folsom Street in the SoMa neighborhood of San Francisco, California.
-It has one Michelin star.
-The restaurant opened in March 2023 and has announced its forthcoming closure in December 2024.
+Aphotic was a seafood restaurant on Folsom Street in the SoMa neighborhood of San Francisco, California, with one Michelin star.
+It opened in March 2023 and closed in December 2024.

 Cuisine

-Named for the deepest ocean layer, Aphotic is primarily a seafood restaurant.
-It serves a seasonal 11-course tasting menu, and desserts include oyster-flavored icecream.
-The restaurant also creates sauce by fermenting bones and other unused parts of fish with salt and koji, and dry ages much of its fish.
+Named for the deepest ocean layer, Aphotic was primarily a seafood restaurant.
+It served a seasonal 11-course tasting menu, and desserts included oyster-flavored icecream.
+The restaurant created sauce by fermenting bones and other unused parts of fish with salt and koji, and dry aged much of its fish.

-Aphotic also has a distillery license and produces spirits using a rotovap, including gin infused with seaweed that is used in its martinis.
-It offers an extensive cocktail menu alongside its wine list.
-Its martini was one of three San Francisco versions listed in a 2024 Esquire "best of America" article.
-The non-alcoholic drinks are also seafood-related, including a zero-proof vermouth and sweet cider cocktail with a dot of uni on the glass for aroma, and a seaweed cream soda.
+Aphotic also had a distillery license and produced spirits using a rotovap, including gin infused with seaweed that is used in its martinis.
+It offered an extensive cocktail menu alongside its wine list.
+Aphotic's martini was one of three San Francisco versions listed in a 2024 Esquire "best of America" article.
+The non-alcoholic drinks were also seafood-related, including a zero-proof vermouth and sweet cider cocktail with a dot of uni on the glass for aroma, and a seaweed cream soda.

-Reviewers have noted that the restaurant's decor is very dark, in keeping with the deep undersea theme.
+Reviewers noted that the restaurant's decor was very dark, in keeping with the deep undersea theme.
 In 2023, the Michelin Guide characterized it as a "rarified pescatarian tasting menu that abounds with personality", served in a "vast, tenebrous space", and a San Francisco Chronicle review as "groundbreaking seafood" served in a "drowned temple in the dark ocean".

 History

 Hemsley, who had worked at Quince, opened Aphotic in March 2023 in a former warehouse; he had previously operated Palette, a restaurant and art gallery, at the same location.
 The following July it was awarded a Michelin star together with a green star for sustainability.
+The California Michelin Guide reviewers also selected pastry chef Deirdre Balao Rieutort-Louis' oyster icecream as one of their favorite desserts of 2023.
 In 2024, Trevin Hutchins, the bar director, received the Michelin "exceptional cocktails" award.

-In October 2024, Hemsley announced that the restaurant will close on December 21, blaming lack of traffic and unsafety in the neighborhood since the COVID-19 pandemic.
+In October 2024, Hemsley announced that the restaurant would close on December 21, blaming lack of traffic and unsafety in the neighborhood since the COVID-19 pandemic.
+In late 2025, he announced he would open a cocktail bar called Jupiter Room.